-It would be really odd to hear someone saying ¿qué es el mejor trabajo?
-It's rare, but possible, because making this substitution alters completely the meaning of the question.
-It's easier to understand it if we compare what kind of answer these two questions would likely get:
+It would be really odd to hear someone saying ¿Qué es el mejor trabajo?
+It's rare, but possible, because making this substitution alters the meaning of the question completely.
+It's easier to understand the distinction if we compare what kind of answer these two questions would likely get:

 ¿Pero cuál es el peor trabajo? / But which is the worst job?

-- El peor trabajo es el de recogedor de basura. /The worst job is garbage hauler.
+- El peor trabajo es el de recogedor de basura. / The worst job is that of a garbage hauler.

 ¿Pero qué es el peor trabajo? / But what is the worst job?

 -El peor trabajo es el menos deseable. / The worst job is the least desirable.

 Now, let's check the following example.
 Here cuál is used before a noun:

 But which attraction do you like the most?

 Caption 36, Guillermina y Candelario - El parque de diversiones - Part 1

 This is a great example, because when used before a noun, cuál is equivalent to qué.
 So the following is also correct: